t34k4n/t34k4n/README.md

 - 👋 Hi, I’m @t34k4n.
 - 👀 I’m interested in C++ C# and unix.
+- 👀 I'm studying at Electronic Enginnering
 - 🌱 I’m currently learning C#.
 - 📫 You can reach me by this email;
-ahmetkesgin@protonmail.com
---- I'm studying at Electronic Enginnering
+ahmetkesgin@protonmail.co